About the NYPR:

 The Nanyang Philosophy Review is a publication run by the students of Nanyang Technological University’s philosophy programme.
 It began when likeminded individuals gathered with the aim of creating a platform for undergraduates to share ideas in philosophy.
 It is through the publishing of essays, research papers, and opinion editorials that the NYPR hopes to cultivate an environment for vigorous, but healthy debate.
 This endeavour is an inclusive one: the NYPR’s ultimate aim is to make academic philosophy more accessible to a wide audience.

-Shalom is a third-year Philosophy major at NTU.
+Shalom Chalson is a Philosophy major at NTU.
 Her interests include political philosophy and the philosophy of mind.
 She has some experience in the media and publications — she was a writer at the Nanyang Chronicle, a member of the SGIFF’s Youth Jury, and an editor at her JC’s paper.

 Frederick Choo is a year two philosophy undergraduate and research assistant at NTU.
 His primary interests lie in the philosophy of religion, metaethics, and the epistemology of disagreement.
 He is a blog contributor at moralapologetics.com and he helps to lead Reasonable Faith Singapore.
 His non-intellectual hobbies include music and magic.